microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-1-prepare-your-agent-in-azure-ai-foundry.md

 2. Finally in the **Knowledge** section, Select **+ Add** and select **Files**, then **Select local files**.
 Select all the files from the **Desktop > Contoso Documents** folder and hit **Upload and save**.
 This will create a vector store for our agent.

+> When you upload documents, Foundry automatically converts them into vectors, a format that allows the agent to search and retrieve relevant information efficiently.

 ![Select local files](https://github.com/user-attachments/assets/64bb7392-15f6-458c-9e74-d8ab100ca8fd)

+By customizing the instructions and uploading relevant documents, you're teaching the agent how to behave and what knowledge to rely on.
+This is a simplified form of Retrieval-Augmented Generation (RAG).

 ## Step 3: Test your agent in the playground